-eLearning is any learning that is conducted through electronic means, which could be online via an Internet-connected, or offline using a desktop or laptop computer, mobile phone, tablet or other device.
+eLearning is any learning that is conducted through electronic means, which could be online via an Internet-connected device, or offline using a desktop or laptop computer, mobile phone, tablet or other technology.

-What makes eLearning so popular?
+What makes eLearning so useful?
 Let’s crack open our virtual textbooks and find out.

 Customisation & Collaboration